 Our staff add value to public sector effectiveness and the independent assurance of public sector administration and accountability, applying our professional and technical leadership to have a real impact on real issues.

-This audit would examine the efficiency with which the Department of Infrastructure and Regional Development administers the airport master plan approval processes.
+This audit would examine the efficiency of the approval processes for airport master plans.

 All leased federal airports must have a master plan approved by the Minister for Infrastructure and Transport.
 The master plan is to be a 20-year strategic vision for the airport site, including future land uses, types of permitted development, and noise and environmental impacts.